printpal-io/DSF_PrintWatchAI_Plugin/README.md

 Alternatively, click [here](https://github.com/printpal-io/DSF_PrintWatchAI_Plugin/releases) to be taken to the release page.

+**Notice:**

+As of September 7th, 2023, there is a bug with this plugin using DSF 3.5.0-rc that will cause the HTTP endpoints created for this plugin to be unreachable.
+To fix this:

+- Make sure the plugin is installed and started
+- SSH into the SBC
+- Enter the following command: `sudo systemctl restart duetwebserver`

 ## Usage
 **Getting started with the plugin.**
   1. Go to the plugin tab by navigating the side panel **Plugins -> PrintWatch AI**